 I did – I read a lot.
 I particularly focused on the ones I thought were the most interesting for what we were trying to achieve for this movie, which was the final trilogy of books, You Only Live Twice, The Man with the Golden Gun and Octopussy.
 Fleming put a lot of things in those novels that the movies threw out because they were, at the time, considered too dark.
 But we now live in an era where these things are deemed not only appropriate, but almost necessary for big franchise movies.
 If you have a big franchise movie without a dark, messed-up character in the middle, it’s almost not worth doing.

-So would you do it again?
 I’ve certainly enjoyed it enough to do it again.
 I think the choice of whether to do it again is in the hands of the audience.
 If the movie is something that people love, and they want to see another one from the same people who brought you Skyfall, that would mean a lot to me.
 The other thing is I felt like I put everything I wanted to do with a Bond movie into this Bond movie, and I’d have to feel the same thing all over again with another one.
 So it would take a lot of thought to try to make it as special to me as this one has been.

 I am, yes.
 Another English icon ruined by me!
 Good luck with starting that, and good luck with Skyfall.Yes, well I hope you enjoy it when you see it.
 And we’ll see what the future holds for it.
 You feel like it’s a child.
 [Films] are like children.
 You send them into the world, and sometimes you just see their legs wobbling before they even get out the door.
 But I feel Skyfall has relatively strong legs.